 With around 1,750,000 podcasts and 43 million episodes available it is highly likely there’ll be content available on the most niche of topics.
 At a time when there’s not much we can control, it seems we are grabbing the chance to make choices where we can: honing in on the content we want to hear.

 Recent research shows this targeted listening trend owes a lot to a change in the way we watch TV.
 Nielsen and Westwood One found people who watch TV mainly via subscription services (such as Netflix and Disney+) are more likely to be radio listeners than those who watch terrestrial programming.

 Not only do we pick what we hear, but once we choose that radio station, stream, or podcast, the audio feels as if it’s made for our ears only.
 The relationship between speaker and listener is a strong one.
-At a time when connecting with others is so limited, perhaps it’s no wonder we have turned to audio to fulfil our connection needs: it’s a medium that allows us to explore and discover without requiring our full attention.
-Most importantly, we can consume without staring at an over-stimulating screen.
+At a time when connecting with others is so limited, perhaps it’s no wonder we have turned to audio to fulfill our connection needs: it’s a medium that allows us to explore and discover without requiring our full attention.
+Most-importantly, we can consume without staring at an over-stimulating screen.

 So whether it’s recreating that commute time by taking our headphones on a morning run, or listening to the radio on our smart speaker as we work from home; the pandemic has seen audio’s flexibility, control and intimacy come into its own.